 Your right armrest has a small area where you can stow away things such as your phone, paper tissues, and a lip balm (only in the A350, not in the A330).
-It's also where you plug in the big Cathay Pacific headphones that are provided and where you can find the remote for the entertainment screen, which includes the buttons to call the steward(ess) and to turn on the light.
+It's also where you plug in the big Cathay Pacific headphones that are provided and where you can find the remote for the entertainment screen, which includes the buttons to call the flight attendant and to turn on the light.

-Lastly, this side of your chair also has the seat control buttons, a USB charger, and a pull-out drinks holder.
+Lastly, this side of your chair also has seat control buttons, USB outlets, and a pull-out drinks holder.
 The latter was the only part of the chair I would've made differently.
 The drinks holder is just like a tiny flat shelf which felt a bit risky to me to leave your drink on.
 I would've preferred if it had had a holder – but that's really nitpicking now, especially as the armrest has a communal drinks holder on top of it as well.

 Oh, and I almost forgot: each seat has a personal reading light tucked away in the headrest.
 I think I almost forgot to mention it because I didn't discover it until late into our last flight.
 Now that you've read this, at least you'll know it's there :-)